canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-integration-hub.md

 Please refer to the [How-To Setup Environment](/t/charmed-spark-k8s-documentation-how-to-setup-k8s-environment/11618) for guidance on how to set up and retrieve the different parameters for Azure Storage backends.
-For more information on how to deploy and configure the `azure-storage-integrator` charm refer to the charm documentation.
+For more information on how to deploy and configure the Azure Storage Integrator charm refer to the charm documentation.

-Once the `azure-storage-integrator` is set up and on an idle/active state, the Spark Integration Hub charm can be integrated with
+Once the Azure Storage Integrator charm is set up and on an `idle/active` state, the Spark Integration Hub charm can be integrated with

 ```shell
 juju integrate azure-storage-integrator spark-integration-hub-k8s